 Doctors recommend that people with MS stay cool whenever possible.
 Heat intolerance is a common problem and often causes an exacerbation of symptoms.
 You might experience a spike of symptoms from:

 - overheating from exercise

-Multiple sclerosis is an unpredictable disease that acts differently in each person.
-The irregularity of symptoms can be enough to make MS a scary diagnosis.
-Arming yourself with a solid support system of medical professionals, friends, and family can help you cope with this chronic illness.
+MS is an unpredictable disease that acts differently in each person.
+To help you live with your symptoms today and in the future, arm yourself with a solid support system of medical professionals, friends, and family.
+Also, follow the treatment plan that your doctor creates for you.
 Appropriate treatment can minimize relapses and help you live each day to the fullest.